-Job Description: A sales manager’s role typically involves talent development and leadership.
+Job Description: A sales manager’s role typically involves talent development and day-to-day management.
 They set goals and quotas, build sales plans, analyse data, assign sales training, mentor members of their sales team and are involved in the recruitment process of sales staff.

 Salary: They earn the top salaries in the marketing and sales sectors, with experienced professionals making as much €134,000 (£113,266) per year.
 Meanwhile, senior specialists can earn an average annual salary of €88,000 (£74,369) and account managers €94,000 (£79,440).

 Entry Requirements: In general, sales is a field in which the hierarchical structure is determined by merit; therefore, most sales managers tend to work their way up from the bottom, demonstrating and applying their sales skills at each rung of the ladder.

 3. Investment Banker

 Job Description: Investment bankers are, essentially, company financial advisers.
 They typically work in a financial institution or in a large bank’s division which deals with raising capital for governments, companies and other entities.

 Salary: They can earn as much as €150,000 (£126,802) in their first year of employment.
 Investment bankers in senior positions can command as much as €300,000 (£253,574) or more a year.